Click the play button above to listen to the blog.

 United Airlines knew they wouldn’t be able to create Agent on Demand on their own, especially given the tight turnaround time.
 Instead, by quickly gaining alignment across the company at the pilot stage, they were able to evaluate vendors, learn, and make any necessary adjustments on the fly.

 The team partnered with Acquire specifically because the technology is so easy to implement and use — agents could be onboarded in just 15 minutes.
 With expertise in enterprise technology, Acquire enabled United to get a pilot off the ground in four weeks.
-Perhaps most importantly of all, Acquire’s platform made it possible to create a personalized experience for United Airlines’ thousands of users.
+Perhaps most importantly of all, a customer experience platform made it possible to create a personalized experience for United Airlines’ thousands of users.

 We’ve talked about how United Airlines found success, but how exactly do airlines measure success when it comes to customer service programs?
 It’s a crucial point.
 After all, it’s what allows businesses to learn and scale operations.
 Whether it’s auditing current programs or implementing new strategies, you should always aim to close the feedback loop.